TerryDRK/docsify/docs/build_a_personal_website_intro.md

 - ☁️ **FileBrowser** as a personal cloud drive,

 ## TODO list <!-- {docsify-ignore} -->
-Where are a few things I am planning to do with this webpage:
+There are a few things I am planning to do with this webpage:
 - 🏠 A **homepage** to work as the navigation,
 - ...